JonathanWilbur/mueller-report/volume1.md

 On June 7, Goldstone emailed Trump Jr. and said that "Emin asked that I schedule a meeting with you and \[t\]he Russian government attorney who is flying over from Moscow."
 694 Trump Jr. replied that Manafort (identified as the "campaign boss"), Jared Kushner, and Trump Jr. would likely attend.
-695 Go~d to learn that Trump Jr., Manafort, and Kushner would attend.
+695 Goldstone was surprised to learn that Trump Jr., Manafort, and Kushner would attend.
 696 Kaveladze **\[ REDACTED: Grand Jury \]** "puzzled" by the list of attendees and that he checked with one of Emin Agalarov's assistants, Roman Beniaminov, who said that the purpose of the meeting was for Veselnitskaya to convey "negative information on Hillary Clinton."
 697